p2panda/handbook/website/docs/tutorials/aquadoggo.md

 Well done!!
 You have a running `aquadoggo` node :-)

 Let's unpack the output a little.
-There's a cute panda riding an aquadoggo of course, then version, then `"No Config file provided`" followed by some default configuration values.
-We wanted it to be easy to get started and play around with `aquadoggo` and so default configurations values are chosen to help this.
+There's a cute panda riding an aquadoggo of course, then version, then a warning about us not providing a config file, followed by some (default) configuration values.
+We wanted it to be simple to get started and playing around with `aquadoggo` so a easy-to-use default configuration is provided.
 With this configuration the node can be considered "ephemeral" as it doesn't persist any data between runs.
 Additionally it is configured to discover other nodes on the local network, ask them what schema they know about, and start supporting these schema itself.
-This again is behavior quite handy for development, but unlikely to be what you want in production.
+Although unlikely to be the behavior you want in a production environment, it is quite handy for getting started during development.

 ### See more logs